missyalienn/swift-deployOnDayOne/README.md

 Welcome to Flatiron!

 You're going to be writing code every day that you're here, and today is no exception.
-Let's see what you remember from doing the prework and write a simple application to get to know one another.
+Let's see what you remember from doing the prework and write a simple application.
 In this lab we'll check a few concepts.
 Most importantly, we are going to do some simple Swift work.
 Let's get started!

 ##Tips